 Our goal is to strategically manage your mortgage, maximizing your savings not just over the five year term, but over the twenty five to thirty year life of the loan.
 Every time a bank offers a promotion that affects you, or the market or your situation changes, we’ll invite you to check your options to save more money.
 Once each year, we’ll check in with you and see if your needs and priorities have changed, and if adjustments need to be made to your mortgage based on payment pressures, or changes in the rates in the market.
 Our aim is to prepare you for the rates change and adjust your payment according to the inflation rate, protecting you from unnecessary payment shock at the end of the term.
 Gradual adjustments will prepare you for the change in your monthly payment and cash flow.

-When thinking about your mortgage, you need to think over its 25 – 30 year life, and not just the next five years.
-The consultant’s job is to enable you to quickly, cheaply, and efficiently transition from one mortgage to another, allowing you to take advantage of deals and promotions from various institutions.
-Your bank, on the other side, will try to put you in a mortgage that uses high penalties to limit your flexibility, trapping you with them.
+When thinking about your mortgage, you need to think over its 25 to 30 year life and not just the next five years.
+The Mortgage Broker’s job is to enable you to quickly, cheaply, and efficiently transition from one mortgage to another, allowing you to take advantage of deals and promotions from various institutions.
+Your bank, on the other hand, will try to lock you into a mortgage that uses high penalties to limit your flexibility, trapping you with them.
 Another way to save with your mortgage will be through adjustment of your payments based on inflation.
 Adjusting your payments according to inflation will increase your equity and enable you to pay the mortgage off much faster, while also preparing you should rates resume their historical levels.